-Courtney Roland Missing: 5 Fast Facts You Need to Know
+Courtney Roland Found: 5 Fast Facts You Need to Know

 “Courtney Roland sent me this text a few days after some distant relatives were victims of the San Antonio church shooting,”Bock wrote.
 This text sums up WHO Courtney is and what she’s about.
 A very encouraging person and an awesome Aggie.
 Pray, pray, pray hard that she’s found soon!!!”

+Her disappearance has rattled the A&M community, with one message board poster saying he or she “can’t sleep” until they know what happened.

+Another fan wrote on Reddit, “This makes me so sad.
+I’ve been on the A&M Rivals site since before Courtney started working there.
+It’s been great to watch her grow as a reporter over the years.
+My heart is broken for her family.
+Her mom posts on the board as well.
+It’s weird how you start to feel like you know these people that you’ve never met.”

-4. Roland Has Worked for Rivals Since 2008 & Has Also Been a Reporter for Fox Sports Southwest & Other TV Networks
+4. She Has Worked for Rivals Since 2008 & Is a Beloved Part of the Website’s Community

 Roland has been working for Rivals since 2008 as a reporter, videographer and editor, covering Texas A&M football, national recruiting and high school sports, according to her website.

-She worked for KPRC-TV as an intern in 2010, as an sideline reporter for Texas A&M radio broadcasts and as a reporter for Fox Sports Southwest.
+She worked for KPRC-TV as an intern in 2010, and has also been a sideline reporter for Texas A&M radio broadcasts and as a reporter for Fox Sports Southwest.
+Roland started covering Aggies quarterback Johnny Manziel when he was in high school.

+“Its been a fun ride covering Johnny Manziel through the high school recruiting process, at Texas A&M and throughout the 2014 NFL Draft,” she wrote on her website.
+Producing ‘Started from the Bottom Now Johnny’s Here’ brought back memories of all the thrilling moments of Johnny Football’s career thus far.”

+She produces the AggieYell podcast for Rivals, writing on her website, “The AggieYell Podcast is a weekly show I host, produce and edit for all sports fans.
+Each week I contact special guests to have on and talk with me about current sports news and all things Texas A&M football and recruiting.
+I use a soundboard and skype to create a free and fun show for all sports fans.
+Episodes can be found on iTunes and PodBean.”

 Roland is also the on-air host and narrator for the show “Remington Country” from the Mossy Oak Outdoor Sports and Entertainment network on the Pursuit Channel.